 DIGITAL NARCISSISM – VOYEURS AND EXHIBITIONISTS OF PERSONAL INSIGNIFICANCE

-The immensely popular phenomenon of the social-networking website, blogs and online-communities have revolutionized the way that we envision ourselves.
+The immensely popular phenomenon of social-networks, blogs, and online-communities have revolutionized the way that we envision ourselves.
 As a precondition for participation, participants are prompted to invent a virtual representation of themselves.
-In this way we have the capacity to manipulate these depictions to favor personal preferences or embody a variety of identities.
+In this way, we have the capacity to manipulate these depictions to favor personal preferences or embody a variety of identities.
 This image becomes our brand.
 It becomes identifiable and linked to the entity that controls it (us).
-We make choices about what associations are made between our likeness and other information, it is self-controlled and constantly refined.
-The image is inherently public.
-It represents a constant exchange of details about one person to another, the digital projection is what we want others to see and understand about us.
+We make choices about what associations are made between our likeness and other information, self-controlled and constantly refined.
+The image is inherently public and represents a constant exchange of details about one person to another.
+Our fabricated online identities are what we want others to see and understand about us.
 Yet, it is merely an approximation of our true selves, a fictitious incarnation of our personalities.

 THE MYTH OF COLLECTIVE POWER

 There is a notion that there is great power in the ability to access and utilize resources of global communication.
 The Egyptian revolution and much of the events during the Arab Spring have celebrated the Internet as a new means toward realizing political change.
-Indeed, digital communication tools have enabled some to communicate quickly, however it also has created an environment where others have been punished for publishing hostile personal social and political views.
-Nevertheless, social media has introduced a new resource for organizing, debating and planning and has provided opportunities to mobilize action.
+Indeed, social media has enabled us to communicate expeditiously, however, it also has created an environment where many have been punished for publishing hostile personal social and political views.
+Nevertheless, the Internet has introduced a new resource for organizing, debating, and has provided opportunities to mobilize action.
 Yet, there is an interplay of external influences and outside conditions that affect the ability to utilize such resources, and it is important to realize that concept of social media is still in its infancy.
-I present the following problems in consideration of the value of the Internet as a means of generating social and political progress.
+I present the following problems in consideration of the value of the Internet as a means of generating social and political change.
 The novelty of using networking sites has already been lost.
 The flux of “causes” and “on-line petitions” has trivialized the value of these missions.
-Further, the notion of “cyber activism”, encourages laziness and creates an opportunity to circumvent actual-activism.
+Further, the notion of “cyber-activism”, encourages laziness and creates an opportunity to circumvent actual-activism.
 If we are looking to create change in the real world, than we need to participate in the real world.

 BONDAGE OF THE WILLING

-Maximal information and visibility is now part of our human rights and duties.
-There is no distinction between the public and private.
-The notion of virtual discretion is an illusion.
+Peer pressure has demanded total transparency online.
+There is no distinction between the public and private and the notion of virtual discretion is an illusion.
 Traditional ideas of private, isolated thoughts and actions is very seriously threatened by the ability to instantaneously retrieve information associated with one's personal life.
-The history of our virtual identity has become unforgiving and unforgettable, our virtual actions are forever documented and preserved.
+The history of our virtual identity has become unforgiving and unforgettable, our actions are forever documented and preserved.
 Social networking sites have enticed the masses to constantly record up to date details about their lives in real time.
-Millions of people have willingly recorded a literal timeline of their life, sharing personal photographs and including information about the day they are born, significant lifetime events, information about their hobbies, friends, families and daily activities.
+Millions of people have willingly recorded and broadcast a timeline of their life, sharing personal photographs and including information about the day they were born, significant lifetime events, information about their hobbies, friends, families, and daily activities.
 This is voluntary womb-to-tomb surveillance.
-There is no private life, too many people know too much about each other.
-Further, peer pressure is encouraged in order to facilitate the participation of all in the virtual social world.
-People are praised for joining these online communities.
+There is no private life.
+Further, your employer, family, and friends encourage and praise us for our participation online.
 This demand has inspired a trend toward total visibility and an elimination of secrecy.
 As a result, it has likewise forced us to censor ourselves.
-Our virtual histories enslave us to our past, the ability for potential employers, law enforcement and family or community members to retrieve our personal information has made us willingly monitor ourselves and mentally regulate our thoughts.
+Our virtual histories enslave us to our past, the ability for potential employers, law enforcement, and family or community members to retrieve our personal information has made us willingly monitor ourselves and mentally regulate our thoughts.

 This new reality has prompted a reversal of our basic human goals.
 Instead of the struggle for life, we struggle for non-existence.
-We desire to disappear, of being fully part of this new reality and being nothing at all.
-Individually, many dislike the notion of total visibility and instead seek to be hidden and insist on the right not-to-be-seen.
+We present a fictionalized image of ourselves while we simultaneously desire to disappear.
+Individually, many who dislike the notion of total visibility seek to be hidden and insist on the right not-to-be-seen.
 This is the un-creation of the selves, the virtual death.
 The created personhood is destroyed under the blow and impact of reality.
-Behind each image that is represented in the virtual, there is a defeated, lifeless thing.
+Behind each image that is represented in the virtual, there is a fearful, private person.
 We disappear behind our images.
 We must give up our secrets.

 EXPLOIT, DISTORT AND EXIST

 The ultimate human ambition is in the preservation of our existence.
 Although we have been provided the opportunity to pursue other endeavors when our basic needs have been met, we must not forget that this is our primary obligation.
 The rapid integration of a symbolic-reality in place of true-reality threatens our existence.
 Our present condition is perverse and unnatural.
 We no longer participate in the preservation of our selves.
 We are disengaged from the things we consume, from the violence and needs of humanity and from the power of our spirits.
 Technology has the advantages of convenience and entertainment but cannot provide the pleasures and needs or our natural selves.
-People are now closer to their machines and further away from each other, we are becoming isolated from our communities and from the natural world.
-The modern man begs for a life of imitations and desires a counterfeit existence.
-He is reduced and transformed, a disgrace to the history humankind.
+People are now closer to their machines and further away from each other.
+We are becoming isolated from our communities and from the natural world.
+The modern person begs for a life of imitation and desires a counterfeit existence.
+We are reduced and transformed.
 Ideology and reality will soon begin to merge in a violent way.
 However, we are not saviors of fools nor are we liberators of the masses.
 Let those who choose a false reality drown in their futility and conceit.

 This technology has become a religion to many, a way to the truth, an invented life force in which all other existence is dependent.
-Technology is a tool, a servant to the self and to society- not a master.
-The virtual world consists of images of the real- while disfiguring the real thing itself.
-This is a call to destroy your idols, experience the real as it is.
-There no escape from the effects of the Digital Revolution, the technology is here to stay.
-Exploit and distort these resources in whatever way you can.
+However, we must not forget that technology is a tool; a servant to the self and to society, not a master.
+The virtual world consists of images of the real while disfiguring the real thing itself.
+This is a call to destroy your idols and experience reality as it is.
+There is no escape from the effects of the Digital Revolution, the technology is here to stay.
+Yet, we can exploit and distort these resources in whatever way we can.
 Do not trust representations.
 REALITY IS OUR RAPTURE.
 We will seek to destroy ourselves, in favor of life.
-We choose to be present, to participate in the magnificence and burden of time.
+We choose to be present, and to participate in the magnificence and burden of time.
 We must resist the noise and the perpetual rumor of the world.
 Resist the moral imperative of meaning through signification.
 DESTROY ALL FICTIONS.
 Do not settle for an abstraction of life but experience the full substance and power of existing.
 Our bodies are not crude images.
 The events of our lives are not components of a digital record.
 We will recover the true thing, the moment of real participation.
-We will resist co-occurrence of events in “real-time”, the artificial will not take the place of the experience and progression of life.
+We will resist co-occurrence of events in “real-time,” and the artificial will not take the place of the experience and progression of life.
 With purpose and vigilance we will suffer Time as it is, as a true marker of reality.
 The cruelty of man and the degeneration of our society is not to be attributed to a scapegoat or ignored, it will be confronted with reason and humility.
-We are fully responsible for our lives.

 We are the implements of our will and it is our responsibility to recover true culture and community.